pybites/pybites.github.io-source/content/django-rest-tips-api.md

 The `Tip` model should be pretty straightforward.
 Note the `User` ForeignKey in `Tip` to give them _owners_.

-I added `@receiver`s to Django-native `User` model to detect when a new user gets created.
+I added `@receiver`s to Django's native `User` model to detect when a new user gets created.
 When that happens a new `Author` instance is created as well.

 This is one way to extend Django's `User` model which I learned about [here](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html).

 Now it's time to make the migration files and migrate (sync) the two new models to the database.

-As it's the first time we call `migrate` all models that come with Django get synced to the DB as well.
-I am using the default sqlite3 DB for now.
+As it's the first time we call `migrate` all models that come with Django out of the box, get synced to the DB as well.
+I am using the default `sqlite3` DB for now, but I should probably change that to Postgres to mirror deployment to Digital Ocean.

 	(venv) [bobbelderbos@imac tips_api (master)]$ python manage.py makemigrations tips
 	Migrations for 'tips':